+Among its suppliers, Kering also singles out raw material suppliers.
 For a limited portion of its activities (fragrances and cosmetics), Kering Group also works with licensed suppliers, i.e., those that are under license to the Houses.

-Within this portfolio of suppliers, 3,420 audits were conducted in 2021 despite the COVID-19 pandemic (2,399 in 2020), breaking down as 1,727 comprehensive audits and 1,693 follow-up audits.
-A total of 39% of these audits were carried out by the Kering Internal Audit Department, and 61% by external auditors, with the Group audit protocol applied uniformly for all audits conducted.
-This means that 64% of suppliers were audited in 2021.
+Within this portfolio of suppliers, 4,118 audits were conducted in 2022 (3,420 in 2021, despite the COVID-19 pandemic), breaking down as 2,068 comprehensive audits and 2,050 follow-up audits.
+A total of 35% of these audits were carried out by the Kering Internal Audit Department, and 65% by external auditors, with the Group audit protocol applied uniformly for all audits conducted.
+This means that 64% of suppliers were audited in 2022.
+Over the 2015-2022 period, 91% of suppliers were audited, 1% more than in 2015-2021.